pudly/schmopera-hugo/content/articles/psycho-meets-sartre-at-the-nigredo-hotel.md

 +++
-author = "Melissa Ratcliff"
+author = ["authors/melissa-ratcliff.md"]
 categories = "Review"
 date = "2018-09-21T12:52:00-04:00"
 lastmod = "2018-09-21T16:20:00-04:00"
-people = ["Tyler Duncan","Sarah Vardy"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1537548732192/sqNigredo_Promo9of188.jpg.jpg"
 primary_image_credit = "Tyler Duncan in Nigredo Hotel, City Opera Vancouver, 2018.
+Photo by Michelle Koebke, Diamond's Edge Photography." publishDate = "2018-09-21T12:52:00-04:00" related_articles = ["articles/a-futuristic-love-story-the-invention-of-morel.md"]
+related_people = ["scene/people/tyler-duncan.md","scene/people/sarah-vardy.md"]
-Photo by Michelle Koebke, Diamond's Edge Photography." publishDate = "2018-09-21T12:52:00-04:00" short_description = "Director Alan Corbishley describes Nigredo (blackening) as a process that ancient alchemists believed was necessary to create the Philosopher&#039;s Stone, and thus find immortality.
+short_description = "Director Alan Corbishley describes Nigredo (blackening) as a process that ancient alchemists believed was necessary to create the Philosopher&#039;s Stone, and thus find immortality.
 In psychology, this process is a metaphor for the &quot;dark night of the soul&quot; that is necessary for a person to confront in order to reach acceptance of oneself.\n" slug = "psycho-meets-sartre-at-the-nigredo-hotel" title = "Psycho meets Sartre at the Nigredo Hotel"